ViLab-UCSD/IndoorLightEditing/README.md

           * Example1_addLamp_turnOffPredLamps:
           * Example1_turnOffVisLamp:
           * Example1_turnOffInvLamp:
      * Please check `README.md` inside each folder to see how to generate results.
-To reproduce results in teaser, you may need to combine several editing together.
+To reproduce results in teaser, you may need to combine several editing operations together.
 7. Rerender the image with the neural renderer.